 20 True Reasons Why Travel Solo

-Traveling solo is a special time when a person travels alone rather than with anybody else.
-Traveling with a boyfriend, husband, children, friend, etc, does not count as unaccompanied so it is not solo.
+Traveling solo is a unique experience where an individual travels alone, without any companions.
+Traveling with a boyfriend, husband, children, friend, etc., does not qualify as unaccompanied, and therefore, it is not considered solo.

-When we travel to a destination we have to focus on the now, on what is there, and learn to navigate that new reality.
-Being in the moment is just that, it is to focus on what is real and what we experience (the hype word is mindfulness).
+When we travel to a destination, we must concentrate on the present, on what is available, and learn to navigate through that new environment.
+Being in the moment means focusing on what is tangible and what we personally encounter (the trendy term is mindfulness).

 Here are some of the many reasons why we have been traveling solo